 Anterior Segment Photography helps us document eye conditions.
 These are photos Dr. Jackman took of a metallic corneal foreign body before removal and a severe dry eye.

 The Infrared Camera enables us to see and document the meibomian (oil) glands in the lids.
 These glands are not visible without specialized infrared instruments.
-Health meibomian glands are extremely important for clear, comfortable vision and eye health.
+Healthy meibomian glands are extremely important for clear, comfortable vision and eye health.
 Due to staring at screens and not blinking enough, many of us have MG atrophy, as seen in these photos.
 If detected, there are many treatments available to slow or prevent further atrophy.

 EYE HEALTH TREATMENTS